Published on autopilot — built to be cited?

 Publishing to 100+ platforms is a breadth strategy.
 Publishing deeply into four is a depth strategy.
 On Webflow specifically, depth shows up as correctly mapped CMS fields, Reference-field handling, asset uploads to your CDN, and a collection that's ready on day one — the kind of fit a generic adapter rarely gets exactly right.

 Soro's entry is lower.
-HarperFlow's price buys the audit, the veto, and citation rigour at every tier.
+HarperFlow's price buys the audit, the veto, and citation rigour on every plan.

 7-day free trial · 3 full articles · cancel anytime.